 Reduces Staff Burden: Unfortunately, in the cost-conscious times in which many addictions treatment providers operate, it is unrealistic to expect counselors to routinely collect outcomes data from their caseload following treatment discharge in addition to their typical day-to-day clinical responsibilities.
 Despite the tremendous value in monitoring patients post-discharge and documenting outcomes, monitoring efforts are often hampered by using existing clinical staff to collect follow-up data considering that their primary responsibility understandably revolves around providing direct evidence-based patient care.
 Engaging clinical staff in the process of monitoring patient outcomes can also be difficult.

 Cost Effective: Contracting your outcomes monitoring services is a viable, cost-effective option.
 AiRPRO™ affords you with an entire team of telehealth specialists and doctoral-level researchers with the capacity to conduct more thorough and frequent follow-up assessments than would be possible with existing program staff or alumni coordinators.
 In other words, most treatment providers who ask existing staff to contact patients and collect outcomes data often lack the capacity to handle the patient volume we can accommodate.
 In addition, AiRPRO™ offers quarterly reporting from a PhD-level clinical researcher and licensed clinical psychologist with the experience and qualifications necessary to produce timely, clinically-meaningful reports, who essentially serves as a personal consultant to your treatment program(s).

-Linkage back to the Provider: Routine contacts completed throughout the initial 1-year period post-discharge offers the added benefit of allowing our team to identify patients in crisis or those who may have recently relapsed.
+Linkage back to the Provider: Routine contacts completed throughout the initial 1-year period post-discharge offers the added benefit of allowing our team to identify patients in crisis or those who may have recently experienced a lapse or relapse.
 Such patients may be appropriate for placement at a higher level of care (e.g., residential, intensive-outpatient).
 Patients appropriate for—or expressing interest in—re-admission can therefore be live transferred to the provider’s Admissions Department to facilitate the process of re-admission without delay.